Gaming Surveillance Officer: Career Guide

 Gaming Surveillance Officer Salary and Job Outlook

 The average salary for gaming surveillance officers and gaming investigators varies depending on the location and whether the officer is seeking employment in the private or government sector.
-The national average wage for surveillance officers was $35,280 in 2016.1 Officers in the Cincinnati metropolitan area earn the highest average annual wage, at $45,510.1
+The national average wage for surveillance officers was $36,200 in 2018.1 Officers in the Columbus, Ohio metropolitan area earn the highest average annual wage for this occupation, at $61,320.1

-Oklahoma, California, Nevada, Washington, and Pennsylvania are the states with the highest level of employment in the gaming industry.1 It may come as no surprise that the Las Vegas-Paradise, Nevada metropolitan has the highest level of employment in this occupation for a metro area – but it may be surprising for you to learn that more gaming surveillance officers are employed in California statewide (1,090) than in Nevada (800).1
+Oklahoma, California, Nevada, Michigan, and Indiana are the states with the highest level of employment in the gaming industry.1 It may come as no surprise that the Las Vegas-Paradise, Nevada metropolitan area has the highest level of employment in this occupation for a metro area as a percentage of jobs overall – but it may be surprising for you to learn that more gaming surveillance officers are employed in California statewide (1,510) than in Nevada (840).1

 Interested in a career similar to a gaming surveillance officer?
 Check out these related careers:

 Question: In what states can one find a position as a gaming surveillance officer?

 Answer: Gaming officers only work in states where gambling is legal.
 As of 2018, Oklahoma, California, Nevada, Michigan, and Indiana employed the highest number of individuals in gaming surveillance.1